SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/ZoomingCommands/README.md

 #Zooming Commands

-This sample demonstrate how to execute the Zooming commands.
+This sample demonstrates how to execute the Zooming commands.
 The Zoom command is used to zoom-in and zoom-out the diagram view.

 Demo Link:
 https://blazor.syncfusion.com/demos/diagramcomponent/zooming-panning?theme=fluent